woliveiras/Klon/docs/ARCHITECTURE.md

 ## Data Flow

-There will be two primary usage styles:
+There are two primary usage styles:

 1. **Direct (script-friendly) mode**:
    - The user runs `gopi <destination> [flags]`, for example:
      - `sudo gopi nvme0n1 -f`
    - `main.go` forwards `os.Args` to `cli.Run`.
    - `pkg/cli.Run`:
-     - Parses flags (e.g. `-dry-run`, `-f`, `-q`, etc. — to be implemented).
+     - Parses flags (e.g. `-dry-run`, `-f`, `-q`, `--execute`, etc.).
      - Validates the destination device argument.
-     - Calls `clone.Plan(destination, opts)` to build a clone plan.
+     - Calls `clone.Plan(opts)` to build a clone plan.
-     - In dry-run mode, prints the plan and exits.
+     - In dry-run mode, prints the plan (and optionally the execution steps).
-     - In non-dry-run mode (future work), will call `clone.Execute(plan, opts)`.
+     - In `--execute` mode, performs safety checks, shows a summary, asks for confirmation (depending on quiet/unattended flags), then calls `clone.Execute(plan, opts, runner)`.
-   - `pkg/clone` inspects the system and builds a safe, high-level plan of partitions and actions before anything is modified on disk.
+   - `pkg/clone` inspects the system and builds a safe, high-level plan of partitions and actions before anything is modified on disk, and can also execute that plan via a `Runner` implementation.

 2. **Interactive (user-friendly) mode**, used when no destination/flags are given:
    - The user runs simply `gopi`.